 In a way, our greatest journey starts when we enter this world and the best roadmaps may lead us down dark and narrow paths we never planned to tread.
 And yet, on every road there are lessons to be learned.

 We have all traveled.
-Learning each other’s stories can only enrich our own.
+Learning each other’s travel stories can only enrich our own.